William A. Martin

 William Arthur Martin (1938-1981) was a computer scientist from Oklahoma City, Oklahoma.

 After graduating from Northwest Classen High School, where he was a state wrestling champion, he attended MIT where he received a bachelor's degree (1960), master's (1962) and a Ph.D.
-(1967) in electrical engineering under supervision of Marvin Minsky with a dissertation on "Symbolic Mathematical Laboratory".
-While obtaining those degrees, he worked as a teaching assistant at MIT (beginning in 1960).
-He became an assistant professor in 1968 and was promoted to associate professor of electrical engineering in 1972.
-In 1975, he received academic tenure.
-He held a joint appointment at the MIT Sloan School of Management.
+(1967) in electrical engineering under supervision of Marvin Minsky, with a dissertation on Symbolic Mathematical Laboratory.
+Bill was appointed to the M.I.T. faculty in 1968 with a joint appointment at the Sloan School and the Electrical Engineering / Computer Science Department.
+In 1975, he was promoted to Associate Professor and received tenure.
+He was about to come up for Full Professor when he became ill in 1980; he was promoted posthumously.

 His research pulled him towards the Project MAC, which became the Laboratory for Computer Science and the Artificial Intelligence Laboratory, where he researched expert systems.

-After finishing a Ph.D. dissertation on symbolic mathematics, Martin co-founded the Macsyma project in 1968 and directed it until 1971.
-Macsyma later became a successful commercial product and is also the core of the free Maxima system.
+Martin co-founded the Macsyma project in 1968 and directed it until 1971.
+Macsyma later became a successful commercial product and is the core of the free Maxima system.